 In 1918, on gaining independence, the young state of Czechoslovakia had many difficulties to face, one of them being the organization of a reliable postal service.
 Scouts stepped in to help their country.
 Their selfless service is commemorated on the revolutionary issue of stamps, which bear the inscription: "Czech Scout Post-In the service of the National Authority."
 A small number of the two values later overprinted to commemorate the arrival of the first President, T.G.
 Masaryk, and are very rare.

 More recent history gives us two examples of what Scouts could and really did achieve in the service of their country, true to their laws.
 During the war of independence from Pakistan, young boys of the Bangladesh Boy Scout Association volunteered to carry the mail from the Bangladesh Mukti Fouz (Liberation Army) field post offices.
-Another more heroric case was in Warsaw, during the uprising of 1944.
+Another more heroic case was in Warsaw, during the uprising of 1944.
 Serve their country well they did, many of them at the cost of their young lives.

 August 1944 saw the beginning of the uprising against Hitler's forces of occupation in Poland's capital.
 Much has been said elsewhere about the purpose, usefulness, and timing of this struggle and it is not the intent of this article to enter into an argument on which history has yet to make a decision.
-The fact remains that the Poles fought a brave if, in the end, unsucessful battle, and the Germans were certainly taken aback by the good organization of the Home Army.
+The fact remains that the Poles fought a brave if, in the end, unsuccessful battle, and the Germans were certainly taken aback by the good organization of the Home Army.

 As soon as a district was clear of the enemy, Polish military authorities immediately began to organize a semi-civilian administration.
-They were perhaps most sucessful with the post, run by former postal officials with the help of teenage Scouts, some of them only a mere 9 years old.
+They were perhaps most successful with the post, run by former postal officials with the help of teenage Scouts, some of them only a mere 9 years old.
 Certainly, they were too young to realize the dangers involved but old enough to feel the responsibility and importance of their job.

 During the first few days they delivered the mail-mostly military messages, but also short civilian letters and cards to relatives- during the night, working their way through dark streets, gardens and backyards, from one sector of the city to another, through enemy-occupied territory.
 Later this became impossible and the brave "postmen" had to take to subterranean passages-sewers, drains, etc. until the Germans finally destroyed this means by blowing them up or filling the canals with flaming gasoline and oil.